alexzhangs/aws-cfn-vpn/README.md

-Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager) which is a web based Shadowsocks management tool for multi user and traffic statistics, support multi node, sync IPs to name.com.
+Additionally, it's also deploying [shadowsocks-manager](https://github.com/alexzhangs/shadowsocks-manager) which is a web-based Shadowsocks management tool for multi-user and traffic statistics, support multi-node, sync IPs to name.com.

 Below is the VPN services list:

 * Shadowsocks-libev, multi nodes with a center user management is supported by deploying this stack multi times.
 * XL2TPD, the user management is separate from shadowsocks-manager.

-This stack leverages several other repoes to achieve the work, below gives an overview of the inside dependency structure.
+This stack leverages several other repos to achieve the work, below gives an overview of the inside dependency structure.
 All the internal dependencies will be installed automatically except `aws-ec2-ses`.